 Will Riley pick up where Lyttle left off?
 I don’t think so.
 The Dream will need to continue to rely on Angel McCoughtry’s all-star caliber performances, along with the unselfish play of their other starters to continue a season that could end up being a “dream” come true for McCoughtry and coach Fred Williams.
 Point guards Alex Bentley and Jasmine Thomas need to look for open shooting opportunities and have more of a scorer’s mentality.
 These strategies should enable the Dream to continue on their quest for a championship.

 What do you think?
 Can the Dream continue their hot streak without Lyttle?
 Who or what is the key to their success?

-Topics: Atlanta Dream
+Tags: Atlanta Dream